moses9745/hello-world-python3-/README.md

 I will be starting a class this semester learning Python coding language.
 Experience my journey!

-//This will be the start of famous "hello world!"
+#This will be the start of famous "hello world!"

 print('Hello world!')

-//That is it for Python!
+#That is it for Python!
 Simple enough!